mskKote/go-gelf/README.md

 Versions
 --------

-In order to enable versionning of this package with Go, this project is using GoPkg.in.
+In order to enable versioning of this package with Go, this project is using GoPkg.in.
 The default branch of this project will be v1 for some time to prevent breaking clients.
 We encourage all project to change their imports to the new GoPkg.in URIs as soon as possible.